Zhong-Lab-UCSD/GIVE_homepage/Readme.md

 ## [**GIVE Manuals**](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/manuals/)
 Technical details for users or developers who want to learn more about how GIVE works.
 ## [**GIVE Data Hub**](https://www.givengine.org/data-hub.html)
-The UCSD data center providing GIVE service and hosting hundreds of public/customer data source.
+The UCSD data center providing GIVE service and hosting hundreds of public/customer data sources.
 ## [A 2-minute Example](https://jsfiddle.net/frankyan/mcdng033/)
-Just copy paste the following HTML codes to [jsfiddle](https://jsfiddle.net/), an online HTML testing website for testing of your own HTML codes.
-1) Go to  [jsfiddle](https://jsfiddle.net), 2) copy paste the following lines to the HTML panel (top left), 3) hit "run" button.
+Just copy paste the following HTML code to [jsfiddle](https://jsfiddle.net/), an online HTML testing website for testing of your own HTML code.
+1) Go to  [jsfiddle](https://jsfiddle.net), 2) copy paste the following lines to the HTML panel (top left), 3) hit the "run" button.
 Congratulations!
 You have built your first genome browser webpage using GIVE Data Hub data source in less than 1 minute.
 ```html
 <!-- header source -->